Om1cron/DJANGO-SCHOOL-MANAGEMENT/README.md

  * provides a list of these on the left side of the window
  * selecting an action will retrieve the abi for the account
  * presents an editor
- * in many cases has sensibl
+ * in many cases has sensible default values
+ * submission as a msig-proposal
+ * a viewer pops up to see both the request and response.

+Other useful abilities:

+ * retrieves a lis